campop/online-atlas/README.md

-# Atlas of Victorian Fertility
+# Atlas of Victorian Fertility## License- Code license: GPL2- Data license: To be determined